caomw/LibrealSense-and-OpenCV-integration/README.md

 The Escape Key ends the program.

+Be sure to edit the save path in main.cpp to edit the directory where the frames are saved.

 ## Installation

 Assuming that you have already installed OpenCV and librealsense, you should create a new project in VS2013.